 Smarketing is a business approach that integrates the sales and marketing teams together in order to create a seamless, more efficient workflow.

-With this approach, the two departments work together to develop a single, unified strategy dedicated to pursuing the same goal.
+With this approach, the two departments work together to develop a single, unified strategy dedicated to pursuing the same ultimate goal: to generate profits for a business.

-Your sales and marketing teams both want the same thing – for your company to grow and be successful.
-But if they have fundamentally different approaches on how to achieve that, then your company will likely end up like the boat – sunk.
+Your sales and marketing teams both want the same thing — for your company to grow and be successful.
+But if they have fundamentally different approaches on how to achieve that, then your company will likely end up sinking faster than the Titanic.

 There are plenty of warning signs to look out for if you suspect that your smarketing business system might be falling apart.
-But these five issues are the primary indicators that there's a hole in your boat.
+Start panicking if you notice these signs:

 1. Receiving Consistently Poor-Quality Leads